 Life is never going to be together all of the time, because that is life.
 However, being proactive in making your dreams come true does far more than sitting back and waiting for them to come to you.

-If you enjoyed this post, I would love for you to share it with your friends and family on Pinterest or Facebook!
-You can use the share buttons on the screen to do so.
-You’ll make my day, because you’re helping this community thrive when you share content you find helpful and enjoy!
+If you enjoyed this post, I would love for you to share it with your friends and family on Pinterest!
+You’ll make my day because you’re helping this community thrive when you share content you find helpful and enjoy!